 7. For how long is my HSK certificate valid?

 Good news!
 The HSK certificate is valid indefinitely for use when applying for jobs.
-For academic purposes however, such as for receiving credits for Chinese courses, it is typically valid for only two years from the date that the exam was taken.
-This is also relevant if you’re applying for a Chinese university.
+For academic purposes, however, such as for receiving credits for Chinese courses, it is typically valid for only two years from the date that the exam was taken.
+This is also relevant if you’re applying to a Chinese university.
 If that’s the case, make sure you have taken the HSK within the past 2 years prior to applying.

 8. What is the “new” HSK test?

 The story of the “new” HSK test is quite an interesting one.
 As the HSK has been the only recognized standard of Mandarin proficiency, it’s a good money-maker from textbooks, to testing centers, to course materials.
 Having control of the HSK market can bring in some serious dough, so in 2005 this test became a hot topic between Hanban and the Beijing Language and Culture University (BLCU).
-Eventually this resulted in a division of who would test the HSK.
+Eventually, this resulted in a division of who would test the HSK.
 Hanban would be the presence abroad, where BLCU would do the testing within China.

 Hanban worked hard to improve the test, combining some of the good characteristics of the original HSK and updating by conducting surveys and listening to the results.